Best ETFs for Beginners in Australia: How to Start Investing (2026 Guide)

 VDHG — Vanguard Diversified High Growth ETF (0.27% MER)

 VDHG is Vanguard's flagship diversified fund — 90% growth assets, 10% bonds.
-The bond allocation acts as a small buffer during sharp market falls, which can help newer investors stay the course when markets drop 20–30%.
-VDHG has a longer track record than most alternatives and is the most widely held diversified ETF among Australian retail investors.
+The bond allocation acts as a small buffer during sharp market falls, which can help newer investors stay the course when markets drop 20-30%.
+AUM is $3.89 billion as at May 2026 — by far the largest diversified ETF on the ASX, with the longest track record (launched November 2017) and the broadest retail adoption.

 VDAL — Vanguard Diversified All Growth ETF (0.27% MER)